chris-adams-tech/vuln-AD-lab/documentation.md

 My home lab set up was originally built on Qemu/KVM then we implemented the actual build into Proxmox.

 <aside>
-ℹ️ As of right now, this is only including the Active Directory and Wazuh build along with their respective rulesets.
+As of right now, this is only including the Active Directory and Wazuh build along with their respective rulesets.

 </aside>